knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 ## Extensions to cache-channel

-A [draft by Mark Nottingham](http://tools.ietf.org/html/rfc7234)[1] back in 2007 introduced the concept of Cache channels which are specified as an extension to the cache-channel header (See RFC 7234).
+A [draft by Mark Nottingham](http://tools.ietf.org/html/rfc7234)[1] back in 2007 introduced the concept of _Cache channels_ which are specified as an extension to the cache-channel header (See RFC 7234).
 Extensions are a part of the HTTP/1.1 spec (revised) and nothing new, but the channel and group extensions were introduced in this draft but seem to have been shelved after that.
 I can't find a mention in any RFC after this.
-But Varnish can implement this through VCL and this is what we do.
-And this is very useful for cache invalidation.
+But Varnish can implement this easily through VCL and this is what we do.
+And it is very useful for cache invalidation.

 ## Varnish Concepts